infor-design/enterprise/docs/TESTING.md

 ## Running BrowserStack Tests on Travis Continuous Integration (CI) Server

-This will be ran in the evening (EST) in NYC, and tests <http://master-enterprise.demo.design.infor.com> by default
+This will run in the evening (EST) and it tests <http://master-enterprise.demo.design.infor.com> by default

 `npm run e2e:ci:bs`